kundankabra/Internet-Banking-Management-System-Java-Web-Application-JSP_SERVLET_JDBC/README.md

-# Internet Banking Management System - Java Web Apllication -JSP_SERVELET_JDBC
+# Internet Banking Management System - Java Web Application -JSP_SERVELET_JDBC
 This is a fully working JAVA WEB APPLICATION for INTERNET BANKING MANAGEMENT using JSP-SERVELET-JDBC.
 JAVA IDE USED :- ECLIPSE
 Database used :- mysql